Under 2 hours

 Tip: New supply valves are similar to ball valves in that they turn only in one direction – on or off.
 They do not need to be tightened or open fully.

 Determine whether the valve to be replaced is connected to the pipe using solder, a compression fitting or threaded fitting.
+This is the first step in learning how to replace water shut-off valves.

 - Soldered connections are often marked by discolored pipe and fitting.
 There will be a smooth end on the fitting where it connects to the pipe and silver solder around the joint.
 This valve can be replaced using a solder-type, compression-type or push-to-connect type stop valve.